top of page

 For nearly 15 years, I’ve partnered with one eLearning company to voice training modules for clients across industries.
 In that time, I’ve narrated everything from insurance standard operating procedures to tour guide training, from self-checkout installation to the finer points of beer, wine, and spirit crafting.
 I’ve even walked learners through how to recommend a vintage with confidence.

 Every project has one goal in common: to keep learners engaged and informed, no matter how technical or detailed the content might be.
 That long-term partnership means I understand the demands of the eLearning world — the tight deadlines, evolving scripts, and need for consistent quality.
+So as ypu can see, long-term commitments are something I enjoy.

 Why Voice Matters in eLearning